 Set-in sleeves: A tailoring style in which a jersey’s sleeves connect to the shoulders.
 It tends to create a square-shouldered look.
 Compare to Raglan sleeves.

 Softball top: Slang term for a solid-color (i.e., not white or grey) MLB jersey.

 Spat or spatting: Athletic tape applied to a football player’s cleats and ankles — sometimes for support, sometimes for style.
 Pioneered on the football field by Colts great Lenny Moore, whose nickname was, of course, Spats.

 Sweatback: A college basketball jersey with a sublimated watermark on the back, which tends to look like sweat stain when the jersey is worn in a game.

-Sweatbox: A patch of fabric on the lower torso of some Nike college football jerseys.
+Sweatbox: A square patch of fabric on the belly area of some Nike football jerseys.
 So named because it discolors at a different rate than the surrounding fabric when the player sweats.

 TATC: Turn ahead the clock.
 Refers to the “futuristic” uniforms worn by many MLB teams in the late 1990s.
-The concept was pioneered by the Mariners in 1998 (further details here) and became an MLB-wide promotion, sponsored by Century 21, the following year (further details here and here).
+The concept was pioneered by the Mariners in 1998 (further details here) and became an MLB-wide promotion, sponsored by Century 21, the following year.
 Compare to TBTC.

 Tackle twill: The fabric most commonly used these days for numbers, letters, and logos on sports uniforms.
 Replaced felt, which had been the original fabric of choice for uniform graphics.

 TBTC: Turn back the clock.
-Refers to a game played by current players in vintage-styled throwback uniforms.
+Basically a synonym for throwback.
 Pioneered by the White Sox, who played what is believed to be pro sports’ first-ever TBTC game on July 11, 1990.
-Compare to TATC; see also Throwback.
+Compare to TATC.